Dorothy Donegan: Career

 In the first half I played Rachmaninoff and Grieg and in the second I drug it through the swamp – played jazz.
 Claudia Cassidy reviewed the concert on the first page of the Chicago Tribune.
 She said I had a terrific technique and I looked like a Toulouse-Lautrec lithograph.
 In May 1983, Donegan, along with Billy Taylor, Milt Hinton, Art Blakey, Maxine Sullivan, Jaki Byard, and Eddie Locke, performed at a memorial service for Earl Hines, held at St. Peter's Evangelical Lutheran Church in New York City.
 Her first six albums proved to be obscure compared to her successes in performance.
 It was not until the 1980s that her work gained notice in the jazz world.
 In particular, a recorded appearance at the 1987 Montreux Jazz Festival and her live albums from 1991 were met with acclaim.
 Even so, she remained best known for her live performances.
 She drew crowds with her eclectic mixture of styles and her flamboyant personality.
 Ben Ratliff argued in The New York Times that "her flamboyance helped her find work in a field that was largely hostile to women.
 To a certain extent, it was also her downfall; her concerts were often criticized for having an excess of personality."
+In 1992, Donegan received an "American Jazz Master" fellowship from the National Endowment for the Arts, and in 1994, an honorary doctorate from Roosevelt University.

+Personal life and death

 Donegan was outspoken about her view that sexism, along with her insistence on being paid the same rates as male musicians, had limited her career.
-In 1992, Donegan received an "American Jazz Master" fellowship from the National Endowment for the Arts, and in 1994, an honorary doctorate from Roosevelt University.

-Personal life and demise

 Donegan died of cancer in 1998, aged 76, in Los Angeles, California.